GLBA: Proposed Changes

 3. Establish a relationship with a reputable security vendor.

-We Can Help
+We Can Help.

 If your organization is concerned about compliance or feels there may be a gap in your current security posture, we would love the opportunity to earn your business.
-You can speak with a member of our team by contacting us below.
+You can speak with a member of our team by contacting us today.

 ¹ https://www.ftc.gov/news-events/press-releases/2019/03/ftc-seeks-comment-proposed-amendments-safeguards-privacy-rules